rasin-tsukuba/rasin-tsukuba.github.io/_posts/2020-5-26-Summary-of-Automatic-Colorization.md

 ## HSL

 Hue-based spaces, such as HSL, can be thought of as a color cylinder, with angular coordinate H (hue), radial distance S (saturation), and height L (lightness).
-The values of S and H are unstable at the bot- tom (black) and top (white) of the cylinder.
+The values of S and H are unstable at the bottom (black) and top (white) of the cylinder.
 HSV describes a similar color cylinder which is only unstable at the bottom.
 However, L is no longer one of the channels.
-We wish to avoid both instabilities and still retain L as a channel.
+He wish to avoid both instabilities and still retain L as a channel.
 The solution is a color bicone, where chroma (C) takes the place of saturation.

 ![](https://raw.githubusercontent.com/rasin-tsukuba/blog-images/master/img/20200526110503.png)